I get some version of these questions a lot:

 Make homemade sloppy joes, tacos, chili, and other thick, meaty recipes.
 But instead of using only ground beef (buy the best you can afford), add 1/4 lb. of chopped liver.
 Pureed or shredded carrots, zucchini, and other squash can be hidden as well.
 I do this sometimes and I’m honest that it’s in there.
 I don’t really like to trick people.
 But, if it’s the only thing you can do at first, then…go for it.

 3. Make Healthier Treats

 Nobody wants to feel like eating real food is all about eating twigs and leaves, right?
-Try these chocolate chip cookies (based on garbanzo beans!), these power bars, or these chocolate brownies (based on almond flour!).
+Try these chocolate chip cookies (based on garbanzo beans!), these power bars, or these chocolate brownies (based on coconut flour!).
 A lot of great foods can be in treats, like real butter, whole milk, pastured eggs, and more.
 Keep the sugar low and don’t bake too often, but enjoy a treat now and then.